learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 ## Querying DataFrames With SQL

 For the final section of the lab, you'll make use of the `pandasql` library.
-Pandasql is a library designed to make it easy to query DataFrames directly with SQL syntax, which was open-sourced by the company Yhat in late 2016.
+Pandasql is a library designed to make it easy to query DataFrames directly with SQL syntax, which was open-sourced by the company, Yhat, in late 2016.
 It's very straightforward to use, but you are still encouraged to take a look at the [documentation](https://github.com/yhat/pandasql) as needed.

-If you're using the prebuilt virtual environment, you should already have the package ready to import.
-If not, uncomment and run the cell below to pip install pandasql so that it is available to import.
+If you're using the pre-built virtual environment, you should already have the package ready to import.
+If not, uncomment and run the cell below to `pip install pandasql` so that it is available to import.

 ```python